Monday, December 2, 2024

 With four other scientists, he founded Fusion Systems Corporation, which invented microwave-powered UV lamps for drying coatings.
 He founded and served on the boards of technology companies and is active in volunteer work.
 He served on the executive committee of the Jewish Council for the Aging of Greater Washington for many years.

 Mickey also loves Jewish jokes and sent us this one to share with you.
-Here's the setup: My wife had been on my case for weeks.
-She kept saying "You have to talk to the boy.
-He's 13 years old, he's getting big."
+Here's the setup: The customer in the grocery store said to the clerk "I want to buy a half a head of lettuce."
 And then...

 Enjoy!